secureCodeBox/secureCodeBox/hooks/cascading-scans/README.md

 This Hook is based on the ADR https://github.com/secureCodeBox/secureCodeBox/blob/main/docs/adr/adr_0003.md

 ## Deployment
-The cascading-scans `scanType` can be deployed via helm:
+The cascading-scans chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)